 Depending on how and where you will be using your kayak, think about durability.
 A hard plastic kayak can last for years.
 An inflatable kayak can last a long time, but you want to make sure you have a repair kit.

 Best place to start kayaking

-When you are learning how to use a kayak, it’s best to start on calm water.
+When you learn how to use a kayak, it’s best to start on calm water.
 First, you will have to get the feel of how to get in and out of your kayak, and calm water makes this easier.
 You will probably be wobbly when you get started, too, so calm water is ideal.

-The worst thing you can do is start your first kayak trip trying to load up when the water is choppy or there are lots of waves.
+The worst thing you can do is start your first kayak trip trying to load up when the water is choppy, or there are lots of waves.
 You want to get the basics down first, loading and balancing yourself, so calm water is best.